-This was in 2018, and the rough idea for interviews has stayed with me ever since.
+That was in 2018, and the rough idea for interviews has stayed with me ever since.
 I liked the way my doctors thought about my case.
 They applied their own creativity and “outside the box” thinking to find a cure, and I thought it was remarkable.
-It reminded me of how an artists works within his limitations of a chosen medium.
+It reminded me of how artists work within their limitations of a chosen medium.

 After I was cured, and as I gradually settled into what I’d like to call the “second half of my life”, I kept thinking of so many other inspiring people that I’d love to sit down and have a chat with.
 Writers, video creators, game developers, and the common denominator appeared to be their creative thinking.

 I was interested in the creative process, what tools these people use, how they organise their ideas and how they turn them into reality.
 I was fascinated by the motivations behind their work and how they deal with challenges, how other creators don’t give up in times of crisis and how they might work together with other creators.

-By the end of 2019 I had assembled a nice group of creative collaborators on my own Discord Server.
-We had all met through my 3D tutorials and game streams on YouTube during the year, and all of us being creatives (often with a dayjob) we kind of “clicked”.
+By the end of 2019 I had assembled a nice group of creative collaborators on my private Discord Server.
+We had all met through my 3D tutorials and game streams on YouTube during the year, and all of us being creatives (often with a dayjob), we kind of “clicked”.
 I mentioned the idea in passing once, and was encouraged to take it seriously.
-Being painfully aware of how limited our remaining time on this planet is, I felt encouraged to embark on this journey of exploring Creative Minds.
+Being painfully aware of how limited my remaining time on this planet is, I felt encouraged to embark on this journey of exploring Creative Minds.

-Aside from the finished episodes, I’ll also use this site to keep a Project Diary here.
+Aside from the finished episodes, I’ll also use this site to keep a Project Diary.
 It’ll keep me on track and give you an insight into how I deal with all of the above and how the whole production process works for me.